openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 Edit the Unit Name
 ==============================

-To edit a unit name, hover over the name to show the Edit icon:
+To edit a unit name, click the Edit icon next to the name.

 .. image:: ../../../shared/building_and_running_chapters/Images/unit-edit-icon.png
   :alt: The Edit Unit Name icon

-Click the Edit icon next to the unit name.
 The name field becomes editable.
-Enter the new name and tab or click out of the field to save the name.
+Enter the new name and then press the Tab key or click out of the field to save the name.

 ==============================
 Reorganize Components in Units